 I live in California, the third-largest state in the U.S. There is no shortage of things to do here, but I’m embarrassed by the lack of California landmarks I’ve visited.
+It took me an embarrassing amount of time to get off the beaten path in San Francisco, drive to Monterey, or even explore Costa Mesa, a city 30 minutes from my house.
 I’ve been to the big cities and some other cool places, but I’ve never been to Big Sur, Yosemite, or even Joshua Tree.
 Ridiculous, right?
 That’s because I’m a (reformed?) road trip hater, and road trips are the only way to see most of these places.

 When you live in Los Angeles, you spend an ungodly amount of time in your car.
 For those of you who aren’t familiar with driving in the city of angels, this SNL skit is a pretty accurate representation.
 We love to complain about traffic and discuss “shortcuts”…kind of how the British are with the weather.
 So, needless to say, the idea of spending extra time in my car doesn’t exactly leave me screaming “vacation!”